wireviz/WireViz/docs/syntax.md

   # If no value is specified for 'title', then the
   # output filename without extension is used.
 ```
+See [HTML Output Templates](../src/wireviz/templates/) for how metadata entries can be inserted into the HTML output.

 ## Options